 FLOGGING has been one of the most universally utilized methods of punishing public crimes, as well as a means of preserving family, domestic, military and academic discipline.

 The truth is simple.
 The rod of correction will save children from hell in this life.
-We still kill capital offenders, and rightly so; but many want to outlaw spanking, which would save such fools from killing others and thereby themselves (10:13; 13:24; 23:13-14; 26:3; 29:15).
-The little pain of corporal punishment when a child is young will save him or her from causing themselves and many others much pain, grief, and trouble in the future.
+We still kill capital offenders, and rightly so; but many want to outlaw spanking, which would save such fools from killing others and thereby themselves (Pr 10:13; 13:24; 23:13-14; 26:3; 29:15).
+The little pain of corporal punishment when a child is young will save him from causing himself and many others much pain, grief, and trouble in the future.

-The wisdom in this proverb is so true that God Himself describes His own use of rods and scourges to chasten His beloved children in order to perfect them for His glory and their profit (3:11-12; Heb 12:5-11).
+The wisdom in this proverb is so true that God Himself describes His own use of a rod and scourge to chasten His dear children to perfect them for His glory and their profit (Pr 3:11-12; Heb 12:5-11).
 What does God’s use of a rod or scourge on a person prove?
 His love for them!
-A loving parent will surely use the rod and use it early (13:24).
+A loving parent will definitely use the rod and use it early (Pr 13:24).

-Jesus was born without foolishness, without sin; He always obeyed His parents (Luke 2:51).
+Jesus was born without foolishness, without a sinful nature.
+He always obeyed His parents (Luke 2:51).
 He was the only child that never needed the loving application of a rod by His parents.
-He was full of wisdom without foolishness in the way of character from birth.
-For every reader beyond the helpful rod of a parent, let Him be your example and guide.
+His character was wise without foolishness even from birth.
+For every reader that is grown and beyond the helpful rod of a parent, follow His perfect example.